zlrd10z/BuzzStation/README.md

 Therer will be able to see 8 sample tracks on the screen at once, but it will be able to scroll the view sideways, making it possible to load and operate on more than 8 samples.

 MIDI:
-There would be a connection between Pi Zero and Arduino Nano via SPI (Arduino Nano as SPI Slave) in order to get 3 * UART, to which 3 Midi females will be connected so the BuzzStation.
+There would be a connection between Pi Zero and Arduino Nano via Serial USB in order to get 3 * UART, to which 3 Midi females will be connected so the BuzzStation.
 So the BuzzStation will be acting as sequencer for 3 Midi outputs.
 Entering music notes will be done in piano roll.

 Inputs: